Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 ⚠️

-↓↓ Please note that this method is unlikely to be feasible. ↓↓
+↓↓ Please be careful as this method is unlikely to be feasible ↓↓

 overview